Boyzmsc/todo-app/README.md

 # To Do App

-## 구현 방향
+## Implementation
-- Vue.js로 구현하는 Todo App
+- Program Todo App using Vue.js
-- Vue.js를 위한 ES6
+- Refactoring App using ES6
-- 복잡한 애플리케이션 구현을 위한 Vuex
+- Applying Vuex
+- Modularization & Structuring

 ## License & Copyright